 At Key Stage 3, students have two lessons a fortnight and curriculum content will be relevant to the age, understanding, cultural background and circumstances of the students.
 They will also reflect their needs in terms of language, learning styles and abilities.
-Students in Key Stages 4 and 5 will have a range of deep learning opportunities where students will be off timetable to explore themes and topics in more depth as well as weekly sessions in Academic Mentoring.
+Students in Key Stages 4 and 5 have timetabled lessons as well as a range of deep learning opportunities where students will be off timetable to explore themes and topics in more depth.

 For deeper learning opportunities, we often invite outside agencies into the Academy to conduct targeted sessions.
 These opportunities enable students to explore the topics and issues surrounding it with experts in the field on hand to be able to guide and inform.

 Some of our partners in these sessions include: